 Whether you are out of work, or just out of sorts from your daily routines coming to a screeching halt, you can start to question your sense of purpose.
 That sense of purpose can be renewed almost instantly with the help of your furry friend.
 No matter what is going on in the world, your cat still needs you and always will.
 They rely on you for food, shelter, enrichment, and love.
 With them, you are always needed and appreciated more than you can begin to measure.

 It goes without saying that our cats keep us from being lonely.
 If you live alone, social distancing can be exceptionally hard.
 We are inherently social creatures and not getting in-person human contact can take a toll on even the most introverted of homebodies.
 However, if your roommate is a cat, then that lonely void is instantly filled with sandpaper kisses and kneading biscuits on your tummy.

 Having a cat can be great for your heart in more ways than one.
-Various studies show the correlation between having a cat, and overall heart health.
-This includes, but is not limited to, lower blood pressure, reduced cholesterol, decreased triglyceride levels, less heart attacks, and better chance of successful recovery from heart attacks.
+Various studies show the correlation between having a cat and overall heart health.
+This includes, but is not limited to, lower blood pressure, reduced cholesterol, decreased triglyceride levels, fewer heart attacks, and a better chance of successful recovery from heart attacks.
 These benefits are believed to be caused by cats helping to mitigate your stress.

 It is for all these reasons and more that remind us just how special having a cat in our lives really is.
 Don't forget to show your cat some extra love and appreciation for not only keeping you happier, but healthier during quarantine!

 Want more?
 Click Here for more fun and helpful kitty content!